renovatebot/renovate/docs/usage/self-hosting.md

 **`gitAuthor:"Self-hosted Renovate Bot <123456+self-hosted-renovate[bot]@users.noreply.github.enterprise.com>"`**

 The [GitHub App associated email](https://github.community/t/logging-into-git-as-a-github-app/115916/2) to match commits to the bot.
-Notice that it needs to contain the user id as well as the username followed by the `users.noreply.`-domain of either github.com or the GitHub Enterprise Server.
+It needs to contain the user id _and_ the username followed by the `users.noreply.`-domain of either github.com or the GitHub Enterprise Server.
-A way to get the user id of an GitHub app is to [query the user API](https://docs.github.com/en/rest/reference/users#get-a-user) at `api.github.com/user/self-hosted-renovate[bot]` (github.com) or `github.enterprise.com/api/v3/uer/self-hosted-renovate[bot]` (GitHub Enterprise Server).
+A way to get the user id of a GitHub app is to [query the user API](https://docs.github.com/en/rest/reference/users#get-a-user) at `api.github.com/user/self-hosted-renovate[bot]` (github.com) or `github.enterprise.com/api/v3/uer/self-hosted-renovate[bot]` (GitHub Enterprise Server).

 **`token:"x-access-token:${github-app-installation}"`**

 The token needs to be prefixed with `x-access-token` and be a [GitHub App Installation token](https://docs.github.com/en/developers/apps/building-github-apps/authenticating-with-github-apps#authenticating-as-an-installation).
-Notice that these installation tokens are valid for only 1h and need to be regenerated regularly.
+**Note** The installation tokens expire after 1 hour and need to be regenerated regularly.
 Alternatively as environment variable `RENOVATE_TOKEN`, or via CLI `--token=`.

 **`repositories: ["orgname/repo-1","orgname/repo-2"]`**